Appendix G: Policy on AIDS and HIV Infection

 - Health benefits.
 No University student or employee will be subjected to impermissible discrimination under a health benefits plan endorsed by the University on the basis of a positive HIV test result.

-Source: Excerpted from the Handbook of Operating Procedures, HOP 3-1310
+Policy Website: Excerpted from the Handbook of Operating Procedures, 3-1310